Terminology and data models¶

 as categories, areas, unit and others.

 An important attribute on the curve model is resolution (more on resolutions below).
-It tells you the time step (hourly, 15-minute, daily, etc.) and time zone for data in the curve.
+It tells you the time step (hourly, 15-minute, daily, etc.) and timezone for data in the curve.

 Curve types